cosmos/ibc-rs/docs/architecture/adr-001-handler-implementation.md

 > This section is very much a work in progress, as further investigation into what
 > a production-ready implementation of the `ctx` parameter of the top-level dispatcher
 > is required.
-As such, implementors should feel free to disregard the recommendations
+As such, implementers should feel free to disregard the recommendations
 > below, and are encouraged to come up with amendments to this ADR to better capture
 > the actual requirements.